-DJ's have to plan according to what type of location for ex: hall, restaurant, or backyard, inside or outside, and the size of the room/space, and how many people, this way we can determine how much sound and lighting is required.
+DJ's have to plan according to what type of location, for ex: hall, restaurant, or backyard, inside or outside, if the location has stairs or an elevator, the size of the room/space, and how many people will attend, this way we can determine how much sound and lighting is required.
 It is important to know what type of music is needed.
-We consult with the client and figure out what type of music get's played during the party/event.
-We also need to know the names of the people involved in the party/event, for ex: Bride and Grooms parents.
+We consult with the client and figure out what type of music will be played during the party/event.
+We also need to know the names of the people involved in the party/event, for ex: Bride and Groom, relatives, and their wedding party.
 DJ's might have to download/purchase music that they do not have.
 DJ's will follow up closer to the day of the party/event to see if any changes need to be made.
-The DJ will practice for your party/event to insure all the music mixes and flow of the party/event is good.
+The DJ will practice for your party/event to insure all the music mixes and the flow of the party/event is good.

 DJ's have equipment that can be expensive.
 When you hire a DJ, you not only get their time, skill, experience, DJ and MC work, you are also renting their Equipment and Music.
 This can be expensive for the DJ.

 Speakers, Subwoofers, Lights, Music, Laptops, Hard Drives/Thumb Drives, DJ Mixer/Controllers, Turntables, Lighting Controllers, Speaker Stands, Lighting Stands, Trusses, Tables, Equipment Cart, Hard Cases, Padded Bags, Audio Cables, Lighting Cables, Power Strips, AC Extension Cables, etc.